revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 </details>

 ---
-19. Can we say that len() function can be used in showing polymorphism in python?
+19. Can len() function be used in polymorphism in python?
 <details><summary> <b>Show Answer</b> </summary>

-> In python, len() is used to find the length of different datatypes like string, list, tuple, etc. It is one of the good examples to show polymorphism in python as well.
-The below code will show how we can use len() function with different types of data.
+> In python, len() is used to find the length of different datatypes like string, list, tuple, etc. The below code will show how we can use len() function with different types of data.
 ```python3
 print(len("Akshay"))           #Output: 6
 print(len([1, 2, 3, 4]))       #Output: 4
 print(len((1.5, 2.8, 3.3)))    #Output: 3
 ```
-> As we can see in different print statements different types of values are present, in first it is a string, in second it is a list, and in third it is a tuple.
-And the len() function is returing the length of these values.
+> Different types of values are present in different print statements.
+First it is a string, then it is a list, and at last it is a tuple.
+The len() function is returing the length of these values.
 </details>

 ---
-20. Why to use polymorphism in python?
+20. What is the use of polymorphism in python?

 a) It allows to use the same code again and again.
 b) Programs that uses the polymorphism concepts takes less space in memory.